What is Paroxysmal Nocturnal Hemoglobinuria or PNH?

 Airplane Travel and High Altitudes

-The farther you get from earth, the less oxygen there is.
+The farther you move away from sea level, the less oxygen there is.
 If you have anemia, flying in an airplane or visiting places at higher elevations than you’re used to may cause a shortage of oxygen.
 It may also cause chest pain.
 Before you do either of these things, it's a good idea to:

 - Check with your doctor